clicknium/clicknium-docs/doc/api/python/uielement/get_text.md

     #text is 'format'
 ```

-- element on web page: will return innerText
+- When element on web page, it will return innerText